 General Data Protection Regulation (GDPR) is a data protection regulation introduced by the Information Commissioner’s Office (ICO) in the European Union (EU) in April 2016 and came into effect on 25 May 2018.
 It replaces the Data Protection Directive (DPA) of 1995 and sets out regulations for data protection of citizens of the EU member states that spans 88 pages and includes 99 Articles and 173 Recitals.
 The law applies to all bodies, regardless of their location, that deal with the user data of EU citizens.
 For example, even if a website is not based in the EU but has visitors from the EU member states, it must take the necessary steps to become GDPR compliant.

-This article aims to breakdown GDPR, its key features and requirements, and what it means for the organisations and individuals.
+This article aims to breakdown GDPR, its key features and requirements, and what it means for the organizations and individuals.

 Before discussing the Regulation in detail, let’s acquaint with some of the commonly used terms related to the GDPR.